-This test may be given to for women with early-stage breast cancer (stage I or II) who have:
+This test can be done on early-stage breast cancers (stage I or II) that:

-- Cancers that do not have the human epiderman growth factor protein (HER2 negative)
+- Don’t have large amounts of the human epidermal growth factor protein (HER2 negative)

 For this test, a piece of cancer tissue that was removed during your surgery is examined.
-A group of 21 genes in this tissue are measured to see if they act in a way that makes your tumor more aggressive.Back to top
+A group of 21 genes in this tissue are measured to see if they act in a way that makes your tumor more likely to return.Back to top

-The test results include a Recurrence Score that tells you how likely your cancer is to come back.
+Your test results include a recurrence score that tells you how likely your cancer is to come back.
 The score ranges from 0 to 100.

-- The chance that your cancer will return is low.
+- If you have a low recurrence score, the chance that your cancer will return is low.

-- The benefits of chemotherapy may not be worth the risks for you.
+- This also means that the benefits of chemotherapy may not be worth the risks for you.

 - A low recurrence score does not mean that your cancer will definitely not come back.

-- The chance that your cancer will return is in the medium range.
+- If you have a medium recurrence score, the chance that your cancer will return is in the medium range.

 - The benefits of chemotherapy for you are uncertain.
 Your doctor will discuss with you what this means.

-- The chance that your cancer will return is somewhat higher.
+- If you have a high recurrence score, the chance that your cancer will return is somewhat high.

 - Adding chemotherapy to your cancer treatment may help keep the cancer from coming back.